UpstageAI/dataverse/README.md

 ## 🌌 Citation
-> If you want to cite our 🌌 Dataverse project, feel free to use the following bibtex
+If you want to cite our 🌌 Dataverse project, feel free to use the following bibtex.
+You can check our paper via [link](https://arxiv.org/abs/2403.19340).

 ```bibtex
 @misc{park2024dataverse,